LAWBowie/100DaysOfCode/README.md

 # 100DaysOfCode

-Projects undertaken as part of a Udemy 100 days of code course.
+Projects are undertaken as part of a Udemy 100 days of code course.